Archives

 Lutanda Children’s Services is a Christian Brethren community service organisation that was established in 1954.
 Lutanda Children’s Services commenced by supporting Lutanda Children’s Home and opening Camp Toukley as a holiday home.
 From 1984, Lutanda Children’s Services provided care in family group homes in Baulkham Hills and Glenmore Park.
 In 2013, the family group homes…

-Havilah Group Home, in Marrickville, was run by Church of England Children’s Homes from 1979 until the mid 1980s as a family group home for Aboriginal children.
-It was staffed by Aboriginal people and was one of the first homes of its kind.
-It was linked to Marella Aboriginal Program but closed in the mid-1980s…
+Havilah Group Home, at Frampton Street, Marrickville, was run by Church of England Children’s Homes from 1979 until 1984 as a family group home for up to 8 Aboriginal children between the ages of 6 and 14 years old.
+It was staffed by Aboriginal people and was one of the first homes of its kind….

 The Singleton Aboriginal Children’s Home was run by the Aborigines Inland Mission in the same rented house as the Singleton Home, which had been a girls’ home.
 Singleton Aboriginal Children’s Home was for both sexes and the children were aged from birth to 14 years.
 It was used by the Aborigines Protection Board as an…